Accenture/waterfall-config/README.md

 + a file `config/application.conf` within the jar with the line `best_actor=Riz Ahmed`
 + an environment variable defined as `best_actor=Idris Elba`

-invoking `wconf().get("best_actor")` will render Idris Elba as result.
+invoking `wconf().get("best_actor")` will render `"Idris Elba"` as result.

-*wconf* also supports merging of configuration properties between sources, so that configuration properties sharing a common component will be merged.
+*wconf* also supports merging of configuration properties between sources, so that configuration properties sharing a common parent component will be merged.

 For example, if you have:
 + a file `config/common.conf` with the line `message.greeting=Hello to Jason Isaacs`
 + a file `config/application.conf` with the line `message.farewell=Enjoy your evening`

-both `message.greeting` and `message.farewell` will both be available.
+both `message.greeting` and `message.farewell` will be available.

 ## Customizing Application Configuration Files
-As stated above, by default *wconf* expects:
+As stated above, by default, *wconf* will try to find properties in the following files:
 + A `config/common.conf` within the jar with the common configuration properties
-+ A `config/application.conf` within the jar with application specific properties
++ A `config/application.conf` within the jar with application-level properties
-+ An `application.conf` file with application specific properties not packaged in the jar
++ An `application.conf` file with application-level specific properties not packaged in the jar

 While the name for `config/common.conf` cannot be customized *wconf()* allows you to select a custom name for the application configuration by setting the property `application_resource` to a value different from `config/application.conf`.

 ## Syntax for Configuration Files
-The syntax for configuration files is a JSON superset called *HOCON* that is used by the underlying config library used by *wconf* (see [Typesafehub Config](https://github.com/typesafehub/config#user-content-using-hocon-the-json-superset).
+The syntax for configuration files is a JSON superset called *HOCON* that is used by the library doing all the heavy lifting for *wconf* (see [Typesafehub Config](https://github.com/typesafehub/config#user-content-using-hocon-the-json-superset).

 *HOCON* allows you to use plain java-style properties if that is what you like:
 ```